The Evolution of Bruce

 As we celebrate 50 years of education on our campus, join us as we compare student life as it was at the beginning, to student life as it is today.

-The Foundation Stone signaled the ceremonial birth of the Canberra College of Advanced Education.
+The Foundation Stone signalled the ceremonial birth of the Canberra College of Advanced Education.
 It was unveiled by then Prime Minister John Gorton on 28 October 1968.
 The stone still lives on campus today – between Building 1 and Student Central.